pulse2percept/pulse2percept/doc/users/faq.rst

 different assumptions about how activation spreads through the retina.

-If your conclusions depend on phosphene size, elongation, or another model-dependent property, you should fit the relevant parameters to data when possible, use published values appropriate to your population, or explicitly justify the values you chose.
+If your conclusions depend on phosphene size, elongation, or another model-dependent property, fit the relevant parameters to data when possible, use published values appropriate to your population, or explicitly justify the values you chose.

 Other parameters can matter just as much.
 For example, optic-disc location and retinotopic mapping affect the nerve fiber trajectories used by the Axon Map